 In some cases, the plastic hardens and erodes into the vagina.
 Sexual partners have been scratched during intercourse, and OBGYNs have had their gloves cut during the exam because of the mesh eroding through.

-Some doctors still stand behind the product, claiming that it helps women who need to repair weakened pelvic tissue, prolapse and urinary incontinence.
+Some doctors still stand behind the product, claiming that it helps women repair weakened pelvic tissue, prolapse, and urinary incontinence.

-Vaginal mesh products have been banned in Australian, Scotland, Ireland and the U.K.
+Vaginal mesh products have been banned in Australia, Scotland, Ireland, and the U.K.